redhat-cop/infra-ansible/roles/ansible/tower/config-ansible-tower-ocp/README.md

 ## Tower Overrides

+Variables in the installer playbook are found in several places and may change in future releases of the Tower installer:

+- inventory
+- group_vars/all
+- roles/kubernetes/defaults/main.yml

 Most variables are set through the included [inventory.j2](templates/inventory.j2) template.
 However, there are some advanced use cases which require overriding the `group_vars/all` file inside of the bundled Tower installer.
+This role is designed to allow new variables to be set through the inventory using the `tower_vars_overrides` dict.

 For example, the Ansible Tower documentation recommends adding [custom virtual environments](https://docs.ansible.com/ansible-tower/3.8.1/html/administration/openshift_configuration.html#build-custom-virtual-environments) requires extending the ansible-tower-ocp base image and uploading the container image to your own repository.
 You can then override the `group_vars/all` file using a dict like the one below: